emilytrau/CompassSM.js/docs/source/Compass.rst

         * ``modules`` - An array that lists the Compass features to enable.
 Available options are:

           * ``news``
+          * ``calendar``
         * ``request`` - An object containing options to pass to request.js.
 See https://github.com/request/request#requestoptions-callback.

+.. js:function::  async compass.initialise()

+    Initialises Compass library, as the process is asynchronous.